European Art

 In 1900, after a blockbuster international tour, the institute had the opportunity to acquire Tissot’s series of 350 watercolors depicting the life of Christ and related works.
 Funds were raised by the Board of Trustees and a public subscription advertised in the Brooklyn Daily Eagle.
 Today, works by Tissot make up nearly a tenth of the European Art collection.

-Over the 20th century, the Brooklyn Museum built an important collection of early Renaissance paintings, especially those referred to as gold-ground.
-In 1995, the institution added to that collection Nardo di Cione’s Madonna and Child Enthroned with Saints.
-Considered one of the most significant 14th-century paintings in the United States, the work reached even greater heights when it was reunited with its long-lost pinnacle, Christ Blessing, which entered the collection in 2000.
+Over the first half of the 20th century, the Brooklyn Museum built an important collection of early Renaissance gold-ground paintings.
+In 1995, the institution acquired Nardo di Cione’s Madonna and Child Enthroned with Saints, considered one of the most significant 14th-century altarpieces in the United States.
+In 2000, the altarpiece’s long-lost pinnacle, Christ Blessing, was found and added to the collection.

-The Museum is also working toward a refreshed and reimagined installation of the European Art collection.
-In the meantime, find some of our stars touring the world as French Moderns: Monet to Matisse, 1850–1950.
+The Museum is currently working toward a refreshed and reimagined installation of the collection that will continue to explore European art in new contexts.
+In the meantime, many of our stars are touring the world in the traveling exhibition French Moderns: Monet to Matisse, 1850–1950.

 Stories and resources